sfigg/commercialization-public/test/hlk/user/troubleshooting-windows-hlk-controller.md

 To fix this problem, stop and restart the **MSSQLServer** service on the Windows HLK Controller by using Services Management Console (From a command prompt, type services.msc).
 The **MSSQLServer** service should be set to **Automatic**.

+## Transaction log is too large (standalone SQL Server 2012)

+When using the HLK with standalone SQL Server 2012, if you find that your transaction log is growing too large or too fast, [you may need to adjust your recovery configuration.](install-microsoft-sql-server.md#using-the-hlk-with-standalone-sql-server-2012)

 ## <span id="unsup"></span><span id="UNSUP"></span>Unsupported scenarios